Ashish Khetan

-Ashish Khetan is an Indian lawyer and journalist.
+Ashish Khetan is a distinguished Indian lawyer.
+From July 2021 to August 2024, he served as an associate professor at OP Jindal Global University, where he taught courses in investment law, commercial arbitration, and national securities laws.
+He is currently running his own private law practice.

-Political life
+Public life

+Before joining the field of law, Khetan worked as a journalist and then had a stint in the field of politics and public policy.

+In a career spanning over 15 years he worked with major English publications and TV news networks in India.

 In 2014, he joined the Aam Aadmi Party and fought the 2014 Indian General Election from New Delhi but lost to Bharatiya Janata Party's candidate Meenakshi Lekhi.

 In 2015, he was appointed as vice chairman of the Dialogue and Development Commission (DDC) of Delhi, a think tank of the Delhi government.
 He was given the rank of Cabinet Minister for his contributions to the government.

+During his three year stint he formulated major policy recommendations and a few key legislations in sectors such as energy, health, education and urban development..

 In April 2018, he resigned from the DDC to practice law.
 In August 2018, he left the Aam Aadmi Party, citing the desire to pursue law as a full-time profession.

-Khetan was pulled into controversy when he hurt the religious sentiments of Sikhs by referring to the manifesto of the Aam Aadmi Party as the Guru Granth Sahib, which he later apologised for.
+He recently resigned from his position as an associate professor at OP Jindal Global University and has since established his own private legal practice.